-A bit of background: In December 2017, PopSugar (by way of Reddit) ID-ed New York-based creative color specialist Hannah Edelman as the mastermind behind this growing trend.
-Her work is the result of experimentation and an expert eye, melting warm Pravana Vivids brown hues with iridescent pink tones to create a natural balayage effect.
+A bit of background: In December 2017, PopSugar (by way of Reddit) ID'd New York-based creative color specialist Hannah Edelman as the mastermind behind this growing trend.
+They note that her work is actually the result of experimentation and an expert eye, melting warm Pravana Vivids brown hues with iridescent pink tones to create a natural balayage effect.

 From there, the trend gained traction, and there was an explosion of beautiful chocolate-mauve shades in all these mesmerizing variations.
 The look is subtle, but deceptively so; it actually requires five different tints, and is crafted from greens, reds, yellows, and oranges, if you can believe it.
-Edelman says she concentrates the darker tones near the bottom of the hair, and keeps the lighter tones near the crown in order to give the hair additional, ultra-flattering dimension.

-Edelman advises either seeking out a stylist with experience in pastels or creative color, or asking for a full head of balayage with a mauve toner or color melt.
+Edelman advises either seeking out a stylist with experience in pastels or creative color or asking for a full head of balayage with a mauve toner or color melt.
 And as with any pastel color, these pink hues will fade very quickly—keep them around for as long as possible with a solid color-saving shampoo like Davines Minu Shampoo ($29).

 Choosing a Shade: Everyone has different undertones.
 Choi recommends asking for a consultation before going in for a transformation like this.